-Along with serving as editor-in-chief of Garage magazine, a bi-annual fashion and culture publication, Russian art doyenne Dasha Zhukova simultaneously holds the titles of designer, art curator, philanthropist and entrepreneur.
 She initially pursued pre-med courses and Slavic studies at the University of California, followed by a tenure at the London College of Naturopathic Medicine in 2004.
-Zhukova’s rise to become one of the most prominent figures within the global art and fashion communities was launched through co-founding clothing label Kova & T with friend Christina Tang in 2006, followed by a brief two-year appointment as editor-in-chief of Pop magazine.
+Zhukova’s first foray into fashion was co-founding clothing label Kova & T with friend Christina Tang in 2006, followed by a brief two-year appointment as editor-in-chief of Pop Mmagazine, spearheading her rise to become of the most prominent figures within the global art and fashion communities.

 Zhukova founded Garage in 2011.
 Named after her contemporary arts centre in Moscow, the magazine served as an extension of Zhukova’s cutting-edge take on fashion and culture; and the inaugural edition, featuring a provocative cover and collaborations with artists Damien Hirst, Jeff Koons, Richard Prince and Paul McCarthy, launched to critical acclaim within the industry.

 With subsequent editions featuring contributions from the likes of Juergen Teller and Inez Van Lamsweerde and Vinoodh Matadin, Garage has become one of the leading industry publications, fêted by insiders.
 In 2012, Zhukova also launched Garage Radio to broadcast reviews on fashion shows held during the twice-yearly presentations in New York and Paris.